chrisgrieser/obsidian-quadro/README.md

 > the checks.

 ### Cssclasses
-Every single modal, prompt, settings-tab or button added by this plugin has the class `.quadro`.
+Every single modal, prompt, settings-tab, or button added by this plugin has the class `.quadro`, so theme designers can easily change the appearance of this plugin.

 <!-- vale Google.FirstPerson = NO -->
 ## Credits